 I totally get it.
 Indeed, I’ve lived it and practiced it.
 Of the 4 start-ups I’ve been a part of, 2 as a co-founder and 2 as an executive — 3 out of 4 were acquired by a Logical Acquirer than was predicted at Day Zero or close enough.
 The fourth had an IPO, eventually.

 But lately, as I’ve had a chance to meet more and more up-and-coming SaaS entrepreneurs, I’ve started to reconsider.
 If you’ve built a $1m+ ARR business in 12 months, a $3-$4m ARR business in 24 months … is that enough?
 Does Salesforce really have to be interested in buying you, at least in theory, at least on paper, for it to be worth it?

-It’s an interesting time to revisit the question, as Salesforce has just announced its first multi-billion SaaS acquisition (of ExactTarget).
+It’s an interesting time to revisit the question, as Salesforce has made its first multi-billion SaaS acquisition (of ExactTarget).

 Because as the number of SaaS companies continues to grow and explode, and as SaaS changes and penetrates more and more market segments … it seems like there are more and more exciting SaaS companies without a natural acquirer.
 At least that I can see, or believe.

 And if it’s IPO-or-bust … for many entrepreneurs at least, that’s pretty intimidating.